TosbackCgusBridge-Bot/CGUs-versions/Economist/Privacy Policy.md

 *   How long do you hold my information for?

-We generally hold information for up to 5 years if we have had no interaction with you.
+We generally hold information for up to 5 years, after our last interaction with you.
 It may be 7 years or longer if required for financial, tax or legal reasons.

 *   Can I ask you to delete my information?